intel/webml-polyfill/benchmark/README.md

 Download Model
 -----------
-Before performance this benchmark, you need to download the model.
+Before run this benchmark, you need to download the model.
 Please check out [README.md](../examples/mobilenet/model/README.md) in ../examples/mobilenet/model folder for details.